 I am a Tla-o-qui-aht woman born out in the wilds of the west coast, on a little island, on the beach, in a spot where our whaling chiefs used to bring the whales in.
 Northern lights stretched out into the north the night before I came into this world.
 I believe in a deeply profound relationship with the land that I come from and a responsibility to it's survival, health, and freedom.

-I spent many years swirling around the Vancity Native art scene listening to the stories of Native communities coast to coast.
+I spent many years in Vancity listening to the stories of Native communities coast to coast though my work with Redwire Native Youth Media Society.
 I learned the importance of healing through expression and the power of coming together in a circle.
-I find great fulfillment in creating space for our people to explore their creativity so that when we seek justice, our voices are strong.
+I have continued to find great fulfillment in creating space for others to explore their creativity.

 Thank you for visiting. come again.